romeelk/cloudpolicy/Readme.md

 ## Other scenarios

 The above demonstration was a small example of a policy effect.
 However, there are other scenarios organistaions may consider to increase their security or governance of their cloud environment.
-These include:
+These include for example cases such as:

 * Preventing Public IP being provisioned
-* ensuring storage accounts are secured with HTTPS
+* Ensuring storage accounts are secured with HTTPS

 Just like Azure policies Cloud custodian allows security to be baked into the development lifecycle through concepts such as shift left and fail fast.
 By leveraging this tool via code and CI/CD practises security engineers/consultants, development teams and DevOps engineers can ensure security and governance are not an